EciStg/order-placement/stock/README.md

 ### Example

 Below is an example of a JSON request and response.
-In the use cases section we break this down into smaller chunks.
+In the use cases section below, we break this down into smaller chunks.

 1. Request